Sample Application

 )

-The sample frontend now also demonstrates the downstream tooltip-styling path.
-In src/config/static/css/app.custom.css, the sample app overrides --pc-tooltip-bg and --pc-tooltip-fg to use daisyUI's primary semantic tokens.
+The sample frontend now also shows the downstream tooltip-styling path.
+In src/config/static/css/app.custom.css, the sample app actively overrides --pc-tooltip-bg and --pc-tooltip-fg to use daisyUI's primary semantic tokens, while PowerCRUD itself keeps neutral tooltip defaults.
 The sample Vite entry imports that file after powercrud/css/powercrud.css, so readers can inspect the real app-level override pattern rather than only reading about it in the styling guide.

 The sample form configuration now also demonstrates two contextual form-surface features: